Service Manager powered by HEAT

 Only a Knowledge Manager can view articles that you create or own (articles in which your user name is in the Owner field).
 In addition, the application of the data-segregation security organizational unit constraint to a role can affect the list of records that appear by default.
 If you do not see the default list of records in the search results list, you might need to select a different search from the Saved Searches menu.

 2.Open the Knowledge workspace.
-The list of knowledge articles is displayed, arranged from the highest knowledge ID.
+The system displays a list of knowledge articles, arranged from the highest knowledge ID.

 3.Click an article to view details.